mblarsen/dinein/README.md

 # reverse_proxy to 127.0.0.1:8000 with a projcet name of DINEIN_PROJECT
 # as read from .dinein
 dine laravel link

 # Creates a webserver config for example-project.com and the name `my-project2`
 # and reverse_proxy to 192.168.0.4:3000 and served from the 'static' dir.
 dine laravel my-project2 example-project.com 192.168.0.4:3000 $(pwd)/static
 ```

-Note: the 'laravel' backend plugin is just a thin shell on over the generic
+> Note: the 'laravel' backend plugin is just a thin shell over the generic
-backend plugin, called backend, when it comes to liking.
-Use this plugin if you
-are serving anything else.
+> backend plugin (named backend).

 # Prior art